 In order to enter the honours degree program, students must have completed HIST 190-3 World History to 1550 and HIST 191-3 World History since 1550; 12 credit hours in 200-level history courses; HIST 300-3 (Historiography: The Nature of the Historical Discipline), and have attained a cumulative GPA of no less than 3.33 upon completion of second year (i.e., 60 credit hours).
-Having fulfilled the requirements of admission to the History honours degree program, students must then complete 18 credit hours in 300-level history courses; 15 credit hours in 400-level history courses; and 12 credit hours in four additional history courses designed for honours students, for a total of 66 credit hours as a component of an undergraduate degree totalling 120 credit hours.
+Having fulfilled the requirements of admission to the History honours degree program, students must then complete 18 credit hours in 300-level history courses; 15 credit hours in 400-level history courses; and 12 credit hours in four additional history courses designed for honours students, for a total of 66 credit hours.
 These honours history courses are designed to be taken in the sequence indicated, which can be altered only under exceptional circumstances and with the permission of the Chair.

-HIST 501-3 Honours Directed Readings (September Term of third year)
+HIST 501-3 Honours Directed Readings

+(September Term of third year)

 HIST 500-3 Historiography: Contemporary Theories and Methods

 (January Term of third year)

 HIST 505-6 Honours Thesis

 (September & January Term of fourth year)